Hugh-Kumbi/Cybersecurity-Portfolio/V. Detection and Response/Instructions.md

   e.
 Why did the incident happen?

 6. In the **Additional notes** row, record any thoughts or questions you have about the given scenario.

+### What to Include in Your Response

+Be sure to include the following elements in your completed activity:

+  * The journal entry date and number

+  * A description of the journal entry

+  * 1-2 sentences addressing each of the 5 W's of the scenario:

+    * Who caused the incident?

+    * What happened?

+    * When did the incident occur?

+    * Where did the incident happen?

+    * Why did the incident happen?

+* 1-2 sentences on any additional thoughts or questions about the scenario.